 Amazingly enough, I ended up making this Easter bunny using three, four-inch cake layers.
 The first time I tried to make this cake, I tried to carve the layers once they were stacked, and it was a nightmare.
 They’re just too small to trim!

 Long story short, I recommend using a thick wooden dowel or a bubble tea straw.
-Simply stacking three untrimmed, four-inch cake layers on top of the cake base to shape your rabbit.
+Simply stacking three untrimmed, 4-inch cake layers on top of the cake base to shape your rabbit.

 My other tip for this cake??
 Make the bunny rabbit ears in advance!!
 They are made with fondant, and will need to dry at least overnight.